Romy London

 💭 Frequently Asked Questions

-What happens if you eat bad sweet potato?
+What happens if you eat bad sweet potatoes?

 Are sweet potatoes with sprouts safe to eat?